-Licensed health care practitioners who provide prenatal or postpartum care for a patient should screen or offer to screen mothers for maternal mental health conditions.
+Licensed health care practitioners who provide prenatal or postpartum care for a patient are required to screen for maternal mental health conditions once during pregnancy and once within the first six weeks postpartum.

 Maternal mental health condition means a mental health condition that occurs during pregnancy, the postpartum period, or interpregnancy and includes, but is not limited to, postpartum depression.